wwong4374/rewards-points/README.md

 Let's post a new transaction to the system.
 Create a `POST` request to `http://localhost:1234/points`:
 ![postTransaction](./assets/postTransaction.png?raw=true)

-In the query params, add two parameters.
-The first should have a key of `payer` and value of `PEPSI`.
-The second should have a key of `points` and value of `500`.
+In the query params, add three parameters:
+* The first should have a key of `payer` and value of `PEPSI`.
+* The second should have a key of `points` and value of `500`.
+* The third should have a key of `timestamp` and value of `'2020-10-31T10:00:00Z'`.

 These parameters will be automatically appended to the query string:
 ![postTransactionFilled](./assets/postTransactionFilled.png?raw=true)

 Click send.
 The server will add the transaction and respond with an array showing all transactions currently stored in the system, including the one we just posted: